jayashan10/virtual_trial_emulator/final_report.md

 **Step 4: Counterfactual Outcome Prediction**

-For each virtual patient, predict outcomes under BOTH treatment assignments using the trained arm-agnostic models:
+For each virtual patient, I run the unified models twice—once with the treatment indicator set to Panitumumab and once with it set to BSC—while keeping all other baseline features fixed:

 1. **Response Prediction (Section 3.1):**
-   - Feed patient's baseline profile (71 features, excluding TRT/outcomes) into trained response classifier
+   - Set the one-hot encoded treatment column to the arm of interest and feed the 71-feature profile into the trained classifier.
-   - Model outputs predicted probabilities for each response class: P(PD), P(PR), P(SD)
+   - The model outputs arm-specific probabilities for each response class: P(PD│arm), P(PR│arm), P(SD│arm).
-   - Sample predicted response class from multinomial distribution using these probabilities
+   - Sample a response label from this multinomial distribution to obtain the simulated outcome for that arm.
-   - Repeat this process conceptually for both arms (in practice, model predicts same probabilities since TRT is not an input; randomness comes from sampling)

 2. **Time-to-Response Prediction (Section 3.2):**
-   - For patients with predicted response = PR or CR, apply the TTR regression model
+   - For virtual patients whose sampled response is PR or CR, toggle the treatment indicator and score the TTR regressor.
-   - Model outputs predicted time_to_response in days
-   - Note: TTR predictions have high uncertainty due to model overfitting (test R²=-1.56)
+   - The model returns the expected time_to_response (in days) for that arm.
+These estimates remain noisy because of responder scarcity (test R² ≈ −1.56).

 3. **Survival Prediction (Section 3.3):**
-   - Feed baseline profile into trained Cox proportional hazards model
-   - Model outputs predicted hazard function: λ(t | X) = λ₀(t) × exp(β'X)
+   - With the treatment indicator fixed to the target arm, pass the profile through the Cox model to obtain λ(t | X, arm) = λ₀(t) × exp(β'X).
-   - Sample survival time using inverse transform method:
-     - Draw U ~ Uniform(0, 1)
-     - Compute survival time: T = H⁻¹(-log(U)), where H is cumulative hazard function
+   - Sample survival time using inverse transform sampling: draw U ~ Uniform(0,1) and compute T = H⁻¹(-log(U)), where H is the cumulative hazard.
-   - This generates a random survival time consistent with the patient's predicted hazard
+   - Repeat for the alternate arm by flipping the treatment flag.

 **Step 5: Observed Outcome Assignment**